Huaxing-Zeng/DATA1030_final_project/README.md

 # Student Performance Factors' Impact on Exam Scores

-This is an machine learning project that trains and tests the best model for the prediction of exam score using studence performance factors.
+This is a machine learning project that trains and tests the best model for the prediction of exam score using studence performance factors.

 - python version 3.12.5
 - numpy version 1.26.4